Soumili-Ghosh3/gmail-clone/README.md

 # Gmail Clone

-This is a Gmail Clone where u can checkout the emails.
+This is a Gmail Clone where you can checkout the emails.